Ambassador Spotlight: Tannaz Safari Vejin, MPH

-Tannaz Safari Vejin earned her MPH during the gap years she took between pre-med and med school.
+Tannaz Safari Vejin earned her MPH during the gap years she took after pre-med and before med school.
 Here, she talks about what she feels is an important skill set to master during the program, and how she feels getting her MPH has given her an edge.

 UNE Online Ambassadors have been recognized by the College of Graduate and Professional Studies for being exemplary students and enthusiastic members of the UNE Online community.
 UNE Online Ambassadors serve as liaisons between our extended community and UNE Online, setting a precedent and standard for what it means to be a UNE Online student and community member.

 Can you tell me a little bit about yourself, and what encouraged you to pursue your Master’s in Public Health?

 As a pre-med student preparing for med school, I was working in a hospital medicine program at UCSF, doing research.
 I was looking for an academic program to keep me engaged while I built on my application to med school, and I thought that an MPH would give me a strong background to have in parallel with an MD.

 I applied to UNE’s MPH program, and I was really excited to be accepted.
 I enjoyed being a part of the program and seeing it through, and I’m happy to say that I just started med school full time this fall, in Knoxville, Tennessee.

 Are you happy that you got your MPH before med school?

 Having my MPH has helped me in med school, for sure.
 I especially feel that I have an advantage when it comes to biostatistics and those types of concepts.
 Those skill sets also helped me in my research job, because a lot of the concepts related to one another.